 While you may earn a bachelor's degree in nearly any field, before teaching, you'll need to obtain a certification in education.
 Earning a bachelor's degree is a four-year process, during which you must also complete the necessary teaching requirements to become licensed in the state you are working.

 The grade and subject that you plan on teaching will determine the teaching requirements that need to be met during the completion of your bachelor's degree.
 For example, if you are interested in becoming a high school teacher or administrator, much of your curriculum will be concentrated on what you'll need to know to teach at that grade level.

 Remember, before becoming a school superintendent or administrator, it is recommended that you have a teacher licensure and multiple years of teaching experience, as the knowledge gained is both valuable and necessary for professional development and to qualify you for the school administrator job description.

 Get your State Teaching License

 Once you have your bachelors degree, you must decide which state you want to teach in.
 Depending on the state you choose, specific requirements will need to be met to become a teacher.
 Find out what your state's teaching requirements are and what steps to take to obtain a state teaching license.
 In most cases, you will be required to complete tests in your area of the desired study.

 Gain Extensive Teaching Experience

-While each state varies, most states require you to gain at least three years of teaching experience before you can be considered a potential candidate for a school administrator.
+While each state varies, most states require you to gain at least three years of teaching experience before you can be considered a potential candidate for an education administrator.
 While gaining teaching experience, it is crucial that you become familiar with the duties of a school administrator.
 Get to know your school's leadership team, participate in school organizations, and identify current issues/drawbacks in your school's system that could be better solved by the administrative team.
 Understanding your school's administrative process is an integral part of successfully landing a career as a school administrator.

 Complete a Master’s Degree in Education Administration and Earn a Credential in Administrative Services